will62794/will62794.github.io/_drafts/2026-01-08-transactional-programming.md

 But as per instruction, using classDef for portable B&W style in standard markdown embeds.
 -->

 Making control flow decisions based on the return status of certain updates is also theoretically possible, and doesn't cleanly fit into this model.
-But, I believe this is quite rare since most errors on updates may typically lead to a full transaction abort, and so the entire transaction has terminated anyway.
+I believe this is quite rare, though, since most errors on updates may typically lead to a full transaction abort, and so the entire transaction has terminated anyway.

 <!-- So, in the *read phase* we have a function $$f_R$$ that takes in the current database state and returns both a set of new keys to be read $$f_R'$$, a set of keys to be written $$f_W$$, along with the associated values that need to be fed in to those writes.
 In the write phase, we can imagine we have functions $f_W$ that take in the current set of values produced from $$f_R$$ and output the database state produced by applying these transformation functions on each relevant key. -->

 <!-- *Input to the read phase is the current database state.
 The read phase produces: (1) a set of keys to write ($$K_w$$), (2) values ($$K_u$$) needed to update those keys, and (3) update functions ($$F_U$$).
 The write phase applies the update functions to produce final key/value updates to the database.* -->

-One question is whether we might have techniques that can, with suitable program analysis, do a kind of speculative read phase in a single shoy, but specualitvely executing reads along all possible control paths.
+One question is whether we might have techniques that can, with a suitable program analysis, do a kind of speculative read phase in a single shot, by speculatively executing reads along all possible control paths.
 This might be wasteful in some cases in terms of reading extra data we don't end up needing, but would reduce the additional sub-rounds of the read phase.

 The conditional writes model (e.g. of Sinfonia, DynamoDB, etc.) is an interesting special case of this model, since it is essentially equvialent to reading all keys upfront, and conditionally deciding to update a set of keys based on the output of these reads e.g. equivalent to a read phase that returns $$K_u = \emptyset$$ if any of the preconditions fail.
 In practice, this may manifest as abort/rejection, but is functionally equivalent to a transaction with an empty write set.